tonsky/Clojure-Sublimed/README.md

 ### Binding keys to eval code

 Every project is different, and sometimes it’s convenient to run a piece of code so often you’d want it on a shortcut.
-It might me namespace reload, test execution, database reconnect — possibilities are endless.
+It might be a namespace reload, test execution, database reconnect, linter, formatter — possibilities are endless.

 To support such use cases, Sublime Clojure allows you to bind arbitrary piece of code to a keyboard shortcut.
 Run `Preferences: Sublime Clojure Key Bindings` and add something like this: